Today I’m featuring an amazing shot from Larung Gar Buddhist Institute taken by Prue Sinclair from Straight On Detour Blog.

 The deeper we walked, the more the appeal started to fade.
 In reality, 10,000 Buddhist monks and nuns lived and studied here with no running water, no waste disposal and no sewage management.

-Inch by inch it was if the facade was crumbling before our eyes and the derelict conditions for the pupils was indescribably raw.
+Inch by inch it was if the facade was crumbling before our eyes and the derelict conditions for the pupils were indescribably raw.

 A great adventure of our lives, an amazing photograph… Well yes.